taustation-fan/taustation-fan.github.io/README.md

 * You can spend bonds as bribes for more rations at each station's Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 92 segments (almost one day) after your first bribe.
-* You can buy them off the Public Market when other players sell them there
+* You can buy them off the Public Market when other players sell them there.
 * You can buy rations from NPC vendors on Caen Stronghold (Barnard's Star), for 3160.80 credits per tier.
-* You can find rations in the Ruins, with the ration tier depending on the station level
+* You can find rations in the Ruins, with the ration tier depending on the station level.
-* Sometimes they are awarded as the random reward for doing discreet work.
+* Sometimes they are awarded as the random reward for doing discreet work, depending on the station (for example Orwell Stronghold awards tier 3 rations, and YZ Ceti Jump Gate tier 4 rations).
-* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins' Legacy (Barnard's Star) drop tier 3 rations)
+* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins' Legacy (Barnard's Star) drop tier 3 rations, Spirit of New York City drops Tier 4 rations)

 ## What To Do